Zhao Feiyan — A Civilian Born, Gorgeous Dancer Queen of the Han Dynasty

 Then, the emperor awarded Zhao’s father a high rank, noble title.
 Two months later, he finally nominated the “highborn” Zhao Feiyan as his queen and promoted her sister Zhao Hede.

-Feiyan and Hede had no babies during more than 10 years of them being with the emperor; other imperial concubines didn’t have any alive kids either.
+Feiyan and Hede had no babies during more than ten years of their being with the emperor; other imperial concubines didn’t have any live kids either.

 Some believed Hede, maybe Feiyan herself included, killed two babies of the emperor.

 Unearthed Lacquer Plate of the Han Dynasty — Hunan Museum (Photo by Dongmaiying)